 - Install both smoke and carbon monoxide detectors in your house.
 Ensure they’re installed on every level of the house, and ideally in every bedroom.

-- You can sign up to receive monthly testing reminders via email from free services, including this one.
+- You can sign up to receive monthly testing reminders via email from free services.

 A few minutes a month can ensure that your detectors are ready to help save your family and home in an emergency.
 If you have any questions about your home’s smoke or carbon monoxide detectors, give us a call.